Bam92/abelmbula/content/blog/postgresql-linux/index.md

 date: "2020-07-31T22:23:03.284Z"
 description: "Learn how to install and use PostgreSQL on Ubuntu, Debian..."
 published: true
+cover: "./cover.png"
 ---

 ![Cover for psql on linux post](cover.png "Cover for psql on linux post")

 PostgreSQL /ˈpoʊstɡrɛs ˌkjuː ˈɛl/ is a relational database system like MySQL or other SQL-like database systems.
 It is open-source and used as a primary database for many web applications as well as mobile and analytics applications.
 PostgreSQL supports the most popular programming languages.

 In this tutorial, I want to learn how you can use PostgreSQL in your UNIX-like computer.
 Hope that you'll find this interesting!